 Skip to main content

-This year, the prize will be awarded for a work created for middle school wind band.
+This year, the prize will be awarded for a work created for high school wind band.
 The purpose of the competition is to encourage and support young composers in crafting works for high school and middle school bands by providing a national venue for performance and recognition.
-In addition to a $2,000 award, the winning composition will be debuted at the 80th Midwest Clinic in December 2026.
+In addition to a $3,000 award, the winning composition will be premiered at the 81st Midwest Clinic in December 2027.

 Contest Details